diegomacario/Teapong/README.md

 ## Technical details

-This is the first 3D game I ever make!
+This is the first game I ever make! :blush:

 It was written using C++ and OpenGL, with a strong focus on making the code clear, organized and cross-platform.
 It is currently supported on macOS and Windows.